-"A sensei always knows, Naruto," Kakashi told him.
+"A sensei always knows, Naruto," Kakashi said.
 "Just go ahead and rest up.
 You look like you need it."

 "Ah, Naruto?
 You're getting lighter."

-The teen merely groaned in response.
+His student merely groaned.
 "Ugh, I feel weird, sensei."

 Naruto cried out in confusion, "Wha-What should I do?"

-Kakashi gazed at his student intently.
 "Listen to me."
 The sharp tone of his voice snapped the blond out of his confusion; it was the tone that commanded attention and carried with it the experience and knowledge one would only attain from a life on the battlefield.
 "Stay calm.
-We don't what's doing this to you, but it is reasonable to assume that this is some form of teleportation jutsu.
+We don't what's doing this to you, but it is reasonable to assume that this is some form of teleportation technique.
 We don't know where or who the source is, so that's why the first thing I want you to do is to be aware of your surroundings and retreat to a safe location."
 He rapped a finger against his student's still tangible head.
 "Do you understand?"